 Then I saw Kenneth.
 There was no mistaking him: the white goatee, the bow tie, the challenging twinkle in his eye.
 He was a close friend of my father and had died about twenty two years ago.
 And now there he was in the street.
 When I was a little boy in the fifties Kenneth used to come round for supper.
 Unlike the other biochemists he talked about books and music in addition to amino acids and when greeting my mother would kiss her on the cheek, which she found unsettling.
 She said He’s a bit flamboyant.

 Biochemists in the fifties were dour and polite but Kenneth laughed loudly and was strongly opinionated.
-At a party in his garden, this would be after he had married my second cousin Doffy, the biochemists were discussing a strange new disease – more of a syndrome at this stage – that patients had been presenting in Los Angeles.
+At a party in his garden, this would be in the early 80s, after he had married my second cousin Doffy, the biochemists were discussing a strange new disease – more of a syndrome at this stage – that patients had been presenting in Los Angeles.
 It seemed to attack the immune system, was one line of thinking, insofar as the sickness seemed to comprise a number of pathologies at the same time.
 The people suffering from these odd symptoms were mostly homosexuals, particularly those who regularly visited the bathhouses where men would have sex with other men.
 The point was, the men were starting to die.

 One of the biochemists, a young Italian, had been on a field trip to the bathhouses to talk to some of the men there.
 He told his colleagues at Kenneth and Doffy’s party that some of the men had as many as twenty sexual partners per night.
 The biochemists were startled to hear this but instead of disapproving they nodded ruminatively.
 The young Italian said that the men often used cocaine and amyl nitrite to heighten their sexual experiences.
 One of the biochemists wondered if their immune systems had been compromised by an assaultive drug diet.